About this project

 The Toll currently includes homicide data dating back through 2011.
 New data on ongoing cases is entered each month.

-THE STAFF: The Toll is managed by crime reporter Emmett Gienapp, courts reporter Zack Peterson and web producer Ken Barrett.
+THE STAFF: The Toll is managed by crime reporter Shelly Bradbury, courts reporter Zack Peterson and web producer Ken Barrett.
 The site was designed and created by Shelly Bradbury, Lin Parker, Mary Helen Montgomery, Maura Friedman, Ken Barrett and Matt McClane.